If only our carbon footprint was spelled out this clearly in our daily lives.

 Your donation ensures that trees are planted to help counteract the carbon produced by the travel industry.
 Pablo Brenes, manager of Anywhere Costa Rica says, “Anywhere uses these funds to support a governmental organization (Center of Investigation in Technological Transference and Education for Development - CITTED) that produces [and plants] local trees, and keeps a record of them.”

 For every six dollars ($6 USD) you donate, one native tree is planted.
-A single tree can offset 1-2.2 tonnes of carbon during its 20-30 years of growth.
+Per North Carolina State University’s ‘Trees of Strength’ program, planting a single tree can offset 1 tonne of carbon during 40 years of growth.
 Of the program’s current impact, Brenes stated, “A lot of areas that were used for cattle are now reforested.
 For example, here in Fortuna, we have completed a biological corridor that was cut many years ago for sowing cattle.”

 Currently, most of the trees are planted in the Northern region of Costa Rica, because CITTED is, “...about 9 miles from Fortuna,” says Brenes.
 However, reforestation occurs not only in forests throughout the region, but cities, parks, and on personal residential properties.
 All trees are native to Costa Rica, and are “...selected by a Forestal Engineer to fulfill [the local needs of] the environment."

 It's only two (2) years in, and already this program is responsible for:

 Schoolchildren at Finca School in Los Jazminez, Upala help plant trees.